shurik179/yozh/docs/library/UI.rst

 The command accepts a number of optional parameters, documented below.

+.. function:: add_textbox()

    :param  text_font: The path to your font file for your data text display.

    :param text_position: The position of  text on the display in an (x, y) tuple.

    :param text_wrap:  When non-zero, the maximum number of characters on each
                      line before text is wrapped. (for long text data chunks).
                      Defaults to 0, no wrapping.